transcriptaze/vpd/GUIDE.md

 - RobotoCondensed-Bold
 - StyleScript-Regular

-To use an alternative font:
+To use a different font:

-1. Download the _TrueType_ or _OpenType_ font file (support for _woff_ and _woff2_ files will be added .. sometime ..)
+1. Download the _TrueType_ or _OpenType_ font file (support for _woff_ and _woff2_ files will be added sometime)
-2. Issue the `add font` command and pick the font file
+2. Issue the `add font` command and pick the font file (or just drag and drop it onto the panels.
+The _load_ button will also work if you open a font file).

 The font will be stored more-or-less permanently in the browser local storage.

+- To see the list of installed fonts, type `show fonts`
+- To remove a font, type `delete font <name>``

 ## Commands